-My granddaughter’s angel is a neat example of reflection symmetry; one half of the shape is a mirror image of the other.
-This is a characteristic of many naturally occurring phenomena: a bird on the wing, the reflection of snow-dusted mountains in the still water of a loch, the hexagonal form of a snowflake.
+Reflection symmetry, where one half of a shape is a mirror image of the other, is a characteristic of many naturally occurring phenomena: a bird on the wing, the reflection of snow-dusted mountains in the still water of a loch, the hexagonal form of a snowflake.
 Our own bodies have approximate reflection symmetry.

 Symmetry has featured in poetry since early times.
-The tradition of pattern poetry (also known as shaped or concrete poetry), in which the structure and layout of a poem generate a specific visual effect, extends back at least to ancient Greece.
-Simmias of Rhodes, who flourished around 300 BCE, is the earliest known poet to have composed pattern poems.
-Surviving examples of his work take as their form and subject an axe, an egg and a pair of wings, all displaying reflection symmetry.
+The tradition of pattern poetry (also known as shaped or concrete poetry), in which the structure and layout of a poem generate a specific visual effect, extends back at least to 300 BC when Simmias of Rhodes composed poems in shapes that displayed reflection symmetry.

 The English poet George Herbert (1593 – 1633) likely drew inspiration from Simmias when he composed his celebrated pattern poem ‘Easter Wings’.
 The poem was originally published sideways, on facing pages to give the appearance of a pair of wings.

 The use of reflection symmetry is not confined to pattern poetry.
 William Blake’s ‘The Tyger’, for example, consists of six four-line stanzas, each with a rhyme scheme of AABB.
-Structurally, therefore, the first three stanzas are a mirror image of the remaining three, and the idea of symmetry was certainly present in Blake’s mind:
+Structurally, therefore, the first three stanzas are a mirror image of the remaining three.

 Contemporary poets have used reflection symmetry in rich and innovative ways.
 The British poet Julia Copus has devised a poetic form in which the second half of a poem is, line by line, a mirror image of the first.
 She calls it a specular poem (from speculum, the Latin word for mirror).
 Adroit variations in the punctuation allow for smooth transitions from line to line and subtle shifts of meaning, as in Copus’s poignant ‘The Back Seat of My Mother’s Car’, where a car window acts as an agent of reflection.